-We next examine the conjecture by interacting the GW with several proxies for firm information and governance quality, effective spread, idiosyncratic volatility, analyst following, firm size, and institutional ownership.
-We depict the effects of the interactions between GW and these proxies in Figure 4A.
-The results are consistent with our expectation that the negative association between GW and CAR is more pronounced for firms with high information asymmetry, as indicated by high effective spread, high idiosyncratic volatility, low analyst following, and small market capitalization, and those with weak institutional monitoring, as denoted by low institutional ownership.
+24 See Table A1 in the Online Appendix for the detailed descriptions of these variables.

+results are consistent with our expectation that the negative association between GW and CAR is more pronounced for firms with high information asymmetry, as indicated by high effective spread, high idiosyncratic volatility, low analyst following, and small market capitalization, and those with weak institutional monitoring, as denoted by low institutional ownership.

-Furthermore, we test whether greenwashing is also associated with the firm's future operating performance.
+Furthermore, we test whether greenwashing is also an important signal for the firm's future operating performance.
 Specifically, we regress firm ROA and operating cash flows in year t+1 on greenwashing intensity in year t.
-The results are reported in Table 6.
+The results are reported in Table 7.
 Consistent with the negative shareholder reaction to greenwashing, we find that greenwashing is a significant predictor of poor future firm performance.
-A one-standard-deviation increase in firm-level greenwashing intensity, on average, predicts a 0.9-percentage-point lower one-year-ahead ROA (i.e., -0.029\0.313), and a 0.6-percentage-point reduction in one-year-ahead operating cash flow (i.e., -0.019\0.313).
+A one-standard-deviation increase in firm-level greenwashing intensity, on average, predicts a 0.9-percentage-point lower one-year-ahead ROA (i.e., -0.0290.313), and a 0.6-percentage-point reduction in one-year-ahead operating cash flow (i.e., -0.0190.313).

+As shown in Panel B of Table A9 in the Online Appendix, both rankings of the green talk and RepRisk environmental incidents are statistically significant predictors of future poor operating performance.
+However, the coefficient magnitude of the green talk component is approximately twice as large as that of the environmental incident component.
 We also test whether the predictability of GW on a firm's operating performance is conditional on the quality of its information environment and institutional monitoring.
 Figure 4B shows that the interaction terms between GW and various proxies for information quality and institutional monitoring are all statistically significant when ROA is the dependent variable.
 These results indicate that a poor information environment and weak corporate monitoring by institutional investors tend to increase the predictability of GW on a firm future ROA.
-Furthermore, Figure 4C conveys a similar message that GW predicts negative future operating cash flows better for firms with high information asymmetry and weak institutional monitoring.
+While the interaction results are relatively weaker for low analyst following and institutional ownership in Figure 4C, they convey a similar message that GW predicts negative future operating cash flows better for firms with high information asymmetry and weak institutional monitoring.